Djokovic, Federer in Wimbledon landmarks as title showdown nears - RFI

 As a result, the 34-year-old is already being hailed as the greatest player of all time, surpassing even Federer and the absent Rafael Nadal.

-"I feel privileged and honoured of course and very happy to be in this position to make history in the sport," said Djokovic.
+"I feel privileged and honoured of course and very happy to be in this position to make history in the sport," said Djokovic who can win his 100th grass court match on Wednesday.

 "At the same time I need to go about my everyday routines and everyday life on the tour pretty much the same way that I feel it has reaped a lot of success for me."